MariaEgbuna/Data-Analyst-Portfolio/Superstore_Sales/README.md

 # Superstore Sales Performance (2014-2019)

 ### Introduction
-This project involved a comprehensive financial analysis of the Superstore dataset from 2014 to 2019.
+This project involved a comprehensive financial analysis of the Superstore dataset.
 The primary objective was to investigate the significant decline in sales observed during the final two years of the period.

 ---